What is Trelegy Ellipta?

 Fluticasone is a steroid that prevents the release of substances in the body that cause inflammation.
 Umeclidinium is an anticholinergic.
 Vilanterol is a bronchodilator.
 These medications work by relaxing muscles in the airways to improve breathing.

-Trelegy Ellipta is not a rescue medicine.
+Trelegy Ellipta is not a rescue medicine for asthma or bronchospasm attacks.
 It will not work fast enough to treat a bronchospasm attack.
-Use only a fast acting inhalation medicine for an attack.
+Use only fast-acting inhalation medicine for an attack.

 Before taking this medicine